IBM/svn-connector-for-storediq/README.md

 * Access the StoredIQ dashboard.
 If the connector is successfully integrated with StoredIQ, it will be visible as a new source type at StoredIQ dashboard.

 > Here snapshots are shown for svn connector.
-Instructions are same for ftp connector.
+Need to perform the similiar instructions for ftp connector.

   ```
   StoredIQ Administrator Dashboard > Volumes > Add Volume > Source Type